bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Unknown speaker: 01:09:48

 Probably yes.
-Or yes, also CoinJoin Sudoku, but I think it's pretty much the same that we have discussed today, finding the partitions.
+Also CoinJoin Sudoku, but I think it's pretty much the same that we have discussed today, finding the partitions.
 So I don't know if it brings something new to us.

 Lucas Ontivero: 01:10:06

 Yeah, that was kind of my idea there, that we could look at someone else's work on the same topic that's actually a part of the knapsack paper and we could compare that.
-So there is also sneaker.
+There is also Snicker.

 Unknown speaker: 01:10:32

-Sneakers too, yeah sneakers can be too.
+Oh, Snicker too, yeah Snicker can be too.
-Probably sneakers is better than coinshuffle because coin shuffle has some communication schemes that is pretty hard.
+Probably Snicker is better than coinshuffle because coinshuffle has some communication schemes that is pretty hard.
 I don't know if it can be implemented really.
-So, yeah.

 Lucas Ontivero: 01:10:52

 Okay, let's start it again then and I will note how much are the votes and let's get over with.
-So, `CoinShuffle` is from EmRuffing and it's about mixing transactions.
+So, Coinshuffle is from Tim Ruffing and it's about mixing transactions.
-It's similar to `Zerolink` in that sense.
+It's similar to ZeroLink in that sense.
-`CoinJoin` Sudoku is from Christoph Atlas and it is how do you de-anonymize coinjoins.
+CoinJoin Sudoku is from Kristov Atlas and it is how do you de-anonymize coinjoins.
 I think it's solving the subset sum problem somehow.
 This is a smaller thing.
 Secure multiparty computation.
-I have no idea what is this but I think it's something that will come back because it came back many times `sneaker` is from Adam Gibson and this is a this is coinjoin.
-Some interesting idea to do coin joins.
+I have no idea what is this but I think it's something that will come back because it came back many times.
+Snicker is from Adam Gibson and this is some interesting idea to do coinjoins.
-Okay, Aviv, coinshuffle, coinjoins Sudoku, Secure multiparty computation, sneaker, you can vote for multiple things.
+Okay, Aviv, coinshuffle, coinjoins Sudoku, Secure multiparty computation, Snicker, you can vote for multiple things.

 Aviv Milner: 01:12:02

-I think the coin shuffle or the sneaker would be interesting.
+I think the coinshuffle or the Snicker would be interesting.

 Lucas Ontivero: 01:12:06

-Okay, coin shuffle one vote, sneaker one vote.
+Okay, coinshuffle one vote, Snicker one vote.
 Lucas?

 Unknown speaker: 01:12:12

-The sneaker.
+The Snicker.
-Only sneaker?
-Yes, Igor

 Lucas Ontivero: 01:12:42

-I cannot

-Lucas Ontivero: 01:12:42
+Igor?
+(Igor doesn't respond)

-hear you.
+I cannot hear you.
 Couldn't hear anything.

 Aviv Milner: 01:13:03

 I'm going to head out.
-I trust your judgment to vote.

-Aviv Milner: 01:13:06

-I'm gonna head out I trust you

-Aviv Milner: 01:13:06

-your judgment to vote and I'll read whatever is submitted for next week
+I trust your judgment to vote and I'll read whatever is submitted for next week.

 Unknown speaker: 01:13:15

-Perfect see you Aviv thank you
+Perfect see you Aviv thank you.

 Unknown speaker: 01:13:19